 4 Perks that Jobs Offer And What They Tell You

-A lot of companies have jumped on perks as a way to add value to their job postings.
+A lot of the perks that jobs offer are supposed to add value to their job postings, but do they really?

-How many job adverts have you seen which make a mention of an office dog?
+There are some definite employer red flags to look out for when you’re job hunting, but we don’t always think to look at the benefits as potential dealbreakers.
+How many job adverts have you seen that mention an office dog?
 Or discounts for client products?
-And that’s before we get into some of the bigger perks, things like unlimited holiday policies, or salaries advertised as having potential for growth.
+And that’s before we get into some of the bigger perks, like unlimited holiday policies, or salaries advertised as having potential for growth.

 But what are the actual practical applications of perks like these?
-We’ve found four that can often sound too good to be true, and depending on how they’re used, often are!
+We’ve found 4 perks that jobs offer that can often sound too good to be true.
+Depending on how they’re used, they often are!

 What good is unlimited holiday time if you never feel OK taking it?